deepak7624/cloud_as_2_1/README.md

 8.After streaming u will get a target link to predict the output.

-9.The files will be uploading to google cloud pla 10.Add this repo to it.
+9.The files will be uploading to google cloud platform

+10.Add this repo to it.

 11.The app is deployed to the AWS cloud and visualisations are made with the data that we streamed to the cloud via AWS Amplify